Mobilising for Action

 • How can people be empowered to make a difference now and in the future, to ensure the well-being of te taiao for the coming generations?

-The ‘Mobilising for Action’ research investment focuses on the human dimensions of forest health management, specifically kauri dieback and myrtle rust.
-It will develop and support research that explores the connections between people and the ngahere (forest) specifically, and people and te taiao more generally.
+The ‘Mobilising for Action’ research investment focused on the human dimensions of forest health management, specifically kauri dieback and myrtle rust.
+The team developed and supported research that explored the connections between people and the ngahere (forest) specifically, and people and te taiao more generally.

 You can find all the Mobilising for Action resources on their website by clicking below: